wso2/k8s-api-operator/scenarios/scenario-5/README.md

                 Open README file to learn more
             ```
         - First line of the output shows the location of the API project.
-        - Open that project and change API's status to "PUBLISHED" in Meta-Information/api.yaml
+        - Open that project and navigate to Meta-Information/api.yaml.
+            - Change API's status to ***"PUBLISHED"*** in Meta-Information/api.yaml file.
         (By default it is in created status)
+            - Assign the value of "x-wso2-basePath" to "context" and "contextTemplate" in Meta-Information/api.yaml file.
+            ```$xslt
+            context: /petstoreoauth/v1
+            contextTemplate: /petstoreoauth/v1
+            ```
         - Import the API to API Manager deployment
             ```$xslt
                 apictl import-api -f petstore-oauth -e k8s -k --update